JNRowe/jnrowe.github.io/articles/tips/Beyond_tab_completion.rst

 ``/home/jay/Git/Local/{Makefile,countless,dot-configs,haskvim,jrutils}``.
 Using
 ``readline`` motion commands, especially word motions such as ``M-f`` and ``M-b`` to jump forward and backward one word, I can easily apply a command to a certain set of files in a directory.
-Just don't try it on ``/usr/bin`` unless you want to see how ``bash`` handles massive command lines!!
+Just don’t try it on ``/usr/bin`` unless you want to see how ``bash`` handles massive command lines!!

 .. _vim: http://www.vim.org/